adril27/kpop-youtube-network-analysis/README.md

 - **Videos:** 10 official music videos per artist (20 total)
 - **Raw comments:** 18,735 across both fandoms
 - **After preprocessing:** 10,367 comments, 14,537 unique commenters

+> **Note:** Raw comment data is not included in this repository in compliance with YouTube's Terms of Service.
+To reproduce the dataset, obtain a YouTube Data API v3 key from the [Google Cloud Console](https://console.cloud.google.com/) and run the data collection cells in the notebook.
+See [YouTube Data API v3 documentation](https://developers.google.com/youtube/v3) for setup instructions.

 ## Methodology